bbbradsmith/hatariB/README.md

   * TOS, Cartridge, and Hard disk files should be placed in *system/hatarib/*.
   * When loading multiple disks, the best method is to use M3U playlists to specify all needed disks at once during *Load Content*.
 Information: [M3U file tutorial](https://docs.retroachievements.org/Multi-Disc-Games-Tutorial/).
   * *Load New Disk* can add additional disks while running, but has several caveats, especially regarding savestates.
 See below.
+  * The first two disks of an M3U list will be loaded into drive A and B at startup,
+  * Libretro only has an interface for one disk drive, but you can use the Select button to switch between whether the Disc Control menu currently shows drive A or drive B.
 * Hard Disks:
   * *GemDOS* type hard disks can select a subdirectory within *system/hatarib/* to use as a simulated drive.
   * A *GemDOS* folder can represent multiple paritions by having its base directory contain only single-letter folder names representing drive letters. *C/*, *D/*, etc.